kuhanw/seq2seq/README.md

 ## Anti-LM

-Instead, we will take our queue from [arXiv:1510.03055 [cs.CL]](https://arxiv.org/abs/1510.03055) and introduce anti-Language model.
-This Anti-LM is a fancy phrase to mean, we will somehow tally up the most common sequences in the (but not necessarily limited to!) corpus and use this information to reward or penalize the decoder so as to encourage diversity and punish generic replies.
+Instead, we will take our queue from [arXiv:1510.03055 [cs.CL]](https://arxiv.org/abs/1510.03055) and introduce an anti-Language model.
+Anti-LM being a fancy phrase to mean we will somehow tally up the most common sequences in the (but not necessarily limited to!) corpus and use this information to reward or penalize the decoder so as to encourage diversity and punish generic replies.

-Practically this means modifying the Tensorflow beamsearch decoder to rank the decoder outputs by a new heuristic,
+Practically, this means modifying the Tensorflow beamsearch decoder to rank the decoder outputs by a new heuristic,

 log(P(T|S) - lambda P(T),